WebBreacher/WhatsMyName/CONTRIBUTING.md

 ```
 <h2>You are browsing the profile of WebBreacher</h2>
 ```
-- add a section to `web_accounts_list.json`
+- Add a section to `web_accounts_list.json`
-- test your configuration by running the tool for a given site, e.g.
+- Test your configuration by running the tool for a given site, e.g.
 ```
 python3 ./web_accounts_list_checker.py -s my.new.site.Ive.added
 ```
-- submit a pull request with that change
+- Submit a pull request with that change
+- There is also the `sample.json` file that you can use for testing.
+Simply replace the existing content with new data and test.

 ## Format of the JSON file